bmcmcm/Invoke-Threaded/README.md

 # Invoke-Threaded
 PowerShell functions for invoking functions or scripts as threads.
 Invoke-Threaded functions work in PowerShell Core or Windows PowerShell.
 The Invoke-Threaded functions aren't more powerful than For-EachObject with -Parallel, however they may add some flexibility.
-Also, Foreach-Object -Parallel is not available in Windows PowerShell, it is only available in PowerShell Core.
+Foreach-Object -Parallel is not available in Windows PowerShell, it is only available in PowerShell Core.

 Invoke-Threaded is a module with two utility functions for invoking scripts or functions as threads.
 The function or script being invoked must accept argument 1 as the 'target' of the iteration.
 Additional parameters may be supplied as required.
 The loading of modules per thread session state is a supported parameter option, if required.